nus-cs2103-AY2324S1/tp/docs/UserGuide.md

     * For mac users, press `Command + Space` to open Spotlight search, type `Terminal`, and press `Enter`.
       ![img.png](images/Terminal.png)
     * For windows users, press `Windows + R` keys simultaneously, type `cmd` and press `Enter`.
     2. Navigate to the folder containing the jar file.
 In this example, it is in the Downloads folder.
+So the command is:
        <br>
-       ``cd Downloads``
+       ```cd Downloads```
        <br>
        >Click [here](https://en.wikipedia.org/wiki/Cd_(command)) for more information on how to navigate to a folder in the terminal.
     3. Simply type in `java -jar flashlingo.jar` to get started!